Your rights and responsibilities at work

 - Payslips – most employees have a right to a payslip from their employer when they get paid.
 It shows your earnings and anything taken off, such as tax.

-As well as working rights, young people have a range of rights and as you get older you become old enough to do all kinds of things like work part-time at 14, join the Armed Forces at 16.
-Learn to drive at 17 and as an adult at 18 you have the same rights as your parents and carers.
+As you get older you become old enough to do all kinds of things like work part-time at 14, join the Armed Forces at 16, learn to drive at 17 and as an adult at 18 you have the same rights as your parents and carers.

 - Login and search for our leaflet on 'Your rights' and our guides to options after Year 11, which have more information:

-Get Ahead 2019 - career and learning options at Entry level and Level 1
+Get Ahead 2020 - Entry level and level 1 opportunities

 Need to contact us?